 It’s easy to see how false urgency creates a “stop” attitude in the hearts and minds of people.
 Frenetic energy creates a culture with a mindset that slows down a company.
 “We’ve never done this before.”
 “I’m exhausted!”
 Or “I don’t trust anyone to get this done but me” become common refrains.

 Small vision and self-focus add to the false urgency cycle.
 Employees can begin to turn against each other to prove their competence and ability adding to the anxiety and disgruntled feelings.
 Unhappy, fighting employees is not the way of the future.
 But a lot of activity in the wrong direction is inappropriate activity.

 False urgency makes employees feel like they’re in survival mode, swamped and exhausted, but throwing all their energy against a project, system, or workaround that perpetuates the falsely urgent cycle.

 Eventually, the chain of events from giving a mouse a cookie mimics employees’ frenetic actives to stay busy.
 But, unfortunately, instead of great vision and collaborative effort, one falsely energetic activity leads to another but doesn’t ultimately move the ship towards a more visionary, productive, truly urgent port.

-As a change leadership speaker, facilitator, leader, coach, and teacher, I have the privilege to come alongside leaders, teams, and organizations to help change the tide and break the unhealthy cycles that change can create.
-I work with leadership teams, upper management and address entire companies assisting organizations to become genuinely productive instead of just busy.
+As a change leadership speaker and facilitator, I have the privilege to come alongside leaders, teams, and organizations to help them break the unhealthy cycles that change can create.
+I work with leaders and teams and address entire companies assisting organizations to become genuinely productive instead of just busy.
 If you’re interested in knowing more, reach out to me today!